Skip to content

 • Change of major meetings will take place virtually in January, May, and August after grades have been finalized.

-• You must meet the following criteria to be eligible to change your major:
+• Psychology must meet specific criteria to be eligible.

-• Students must have completed the following courses:
+• Students must have completed the following courses below:

 • PSYC 2010 (Introductory Psychology)